manell0/couronne/README.md

 - Develop donate page so that you can donate any amount.

 - Change the logarithm of how the rating is calculated.
-Thought to use the same logarithm as chess.
+Thought to use the same logarithm as chess uses for their rating.

 - A footer would have been nice!